 Some less common causes of hoarseness include:

 - polyps (abnormal growths) on the vocal cords

 - damage to the throat, such as from the insertion of a tube

-- aortic aneurysms (swelling of the aorta, the largest artery of the heart)
+- aortic aneurysms (swelling of a portion of the aorta, the largest artery of the heart)